 Finding the perfect training management software doesn’t have to be a daunting task.
 Keep these key points in mind when conducting your search and you’ll find the one that best fits your organization.
 The only obstacle remaining, is where to begin your search?

-IndustrySafe’s Training Tracking Module is a good place to start.
+IndustrySafe’s Training Tracking Software is a good place to start.
 Part of a comprehensive safety software suite, it’s an easy-to-use online system that offers online safety training courses in addition to helping you track, schedule, report on your organization’s safety training.
 You’ll find it has all the right answers to the questions you should ask when shopping for training software.

 Want to see if IndustrySafe is a good fit for your training program?
 Take a minute to watch an overview video of IndustrySafe's key features in training and other areas of occupational health and safety.